IRL2/nanover-docs/source/tutorials/fundamentals.rst

 Here we give a summary of each tutorial:

+* `networking`: A notebook that demonstrates how to connect to the server and decode its messages using just third party libraries for WebSocket and MessagePack.
 * `commands_and_state`: A notebook that introduces the concepts of **commands**, and explains how NanoVer achieves synchronised multi-user interactive molecular simulations via the **shared state** dictionary.